ashutosh2801/tourbeez/README.md

 - if you want to use the admin side but you have no idea about components & how here things work. so that you just have to create a file & put your code.

-- I added the functionality to compress the image size & convert it into webp format in the ```ProductController```.
+- I added the functionality to compress the image size & convert it into webp format in the ```TourController```.

 # Toast